rhaslund/labguides/vbr-9.5u3/module-05/content.md

 > 3. The failover process triggers the replication job to perform another incremental backup run and copy a portion of the lastminute changes to the replica.
 The replica becomes fully synchronized with the source VM.
 > 4. The VM is failed over to its replica.

 5. [] Watch the planned failover process until the log displays the **Failover completed successfully** text then click the **Close** button.
-This process will take a maximum of 5 minutes, please have some patience.
-While waiting, you can navigate to the **Running** section of the **Home** view to better observe the process.
+> Note: This process will take a maximum of 5 minutes, please have some patience.

 6. [] After the failover completes successfully, select **Active (1)** in the **Replicas** section of the **Home** view.
 7. [] Select **Tiny-Veeam2**.
 8. [] Click the **Permanent Failover** button on the **Replica** ribbon.